hovermind/py-sheet/data_types_and_variables.md

 foo = None    # ~ perl undef
 ```
-**Note**
+**Notes**
-It acts like dynamically typed, but it is statically typed behind the scene.Every value in Python has a datatype.
+* It acts like dynamically typed, but it is statically typed behind the scene.
+* Every value in Python has a datatype.
 Since everything is an object in Python programming, data types are actually classes and variables are instance (object) of these classes.

 ## Data types
 * **Numbers** can be integers (1 and 2), floats (1.1 and 1.2), fractions (1/2 and 2/3), or even complex numbers